 - 1. If the total expected costs do not exceed the Budget, then WVDED will use the Maximum Threshold as the extremely high cost threshold. - 2.
 If the total expected costs exceed the Budget, then WVDED will decrease the Maximum Threshold by \$1,000 increments and re-calculate results until the Budget is no longer exceeded.
 WVDED will do this prior to eliminating provisionally awarded projects for CAIs or underserved locations. - 3.
 If the expected costs still exceed the Budget once the Minimum Threshold is reached, WVDED will perform the following actions one at a time, in order, until the budget is met: - a.
-Eliminate the resiliency and scalability credits detailed in the Minimal BEAD Program Outlay criterion; - b.
-Eliminate provisionally awarded projects that would only serve CAI Target Locations, starting with those having the highest grant cost per Target Location; - Request that applicants modify their provisionally awarded projects to remove CAIs if it appears that removal of the CAIs would materially change the grant cost of the provisionally awarded project; - d.
-Eliminate provisionally awarded projects that would only serve underserved Target Locations, starting with those having the highest grant cost per Target Location; - e.
-Substitute the alternative projects that remove underserved locations from provisionally awarded projects with a mixture of unserved and underserved locations and less than 80% unserved locations; and f.
+Eliminate provisionally awarded projects that would only serve CAI Target Locations, starting with those having the highest grant cost per Target Location; - Request that applicants modify their provisionally awarded projects to remove CAIs if it appears that removal of the CAIs would materially change the grant cost of the provisionally awarded project; - c.
+Eliminate provisionally awarded projects that would only serve underserved Target Locations, starting with those having the highest grant cost per Target Location; - d.
+Substitute the alternative projects that remove underserved locations from provisionally awarded projects with a mixture of unserved and underserved locations and less than 80% unserved locations; and e.
 Eliminate provisionally awarded projects that would only serve 80% or more unserved Target Locations, starting with those having the highest grant cost per Target Location.